akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 3. Run `merge 2 CSV files in 1`
 4. Run `import assets into the PIM through API`

-## _Step 5_ | Migrate the PAM asset collection product attributes
+## _Step 5_ | Migrate the PAM `assets collection` product attributes
-The PAM asset collection product attributes will be linked to one of the family created.
+The PAM `assets collection` product attributes will be linked to one of the created families.
-In the PIM, for each PAM asset collection product attribute to migrate:
+In the PIM, for each PAM `assets collection` product attribute to migrate:
 - Run `migrate-pam-attributes` command with the chosen asset family code and the existing attribute code

 ## _Step 6_ | Check and test the migration